 It can even be used to make a natural dye for wool and yarn!

-Here are more ideas and recipes for how to use purple deadnettle.
+Here are more ideas and recipes for how to use purple dead nettle.

-That’s a lot a benefits for one little plant that is often frowned upon!
+That’s a lot of benefits for one little plant that is often frowned upon!
 This is what I love about so many “weeds,” they are often extremely beneficial for us, and easy to find.

 I’m going to start picking more purple dead nettle while I can!